- Ph.D., Communications - Penn State University (2010)

-Pat teaches courses in media and politics, print, broadcast and digital media, publication layout and design, photojournalism, public speaking and mass communications theory and research.
+Pat teaches courses in media and politics, print, broadcast and digital media, publication layout and design, photojournalism, public speaking and mass communications theory.
+He teaches the Communications Program’s capstone course, Multiplatform Storytelling.

-Before joining the Communications faculty at Saint Francis, he taught at Penn State University and Indiana University of Pennsylvania.
+Before joining the Communications faculty at Saint Francis in 2011, he taught at Penn State University and Indiana University of Pennsylvania.
 He worked in athletic media relations for 12 years before entering higher education and served as the sports information director at Saint Francis from 1999-2005.

-Pat is an active freelance web, print and broadcast journalist.
+Pat is an active freelance print and broadcast journalist.
 He has written feature stories and opinion essays for numerous news sites, magazines and newspapers.
-He serves as the radio and webstream play-by-play announcer on broadcasts of the Saint Francis football and men's basketball teams’ home games.
+He serves as the play-by-play announcer on webstreams of the Saint Francis football and men's basketball teams’ home games.

-He has co-hosted a Saint Francis basketball coaches show and a Pittsburgh Steelers pregame show that aired on CBS affiliate WTAJ in Altoona.
-He frequently serves as a freelance camera-operator for ESPN basketball game productions.
+He hosts a Saint Francis football coach’s show that runs on sfuathletics.com.
+He previously hosted a Pittsburgh Steelers pregame show that aired on CBS affiliate WTAJ in Altoona.
+He has served as a freelance camera-operator for ESPN basketball game productions.

-He and his wife, Jenna, reside in Indiana.
+He and his wife, Jenna, reside in Indiana, Pennsylvania.
 He has three stepsons: Logan, Jameson and Ethan.